pathmodel/pathmodel/README.rst

 pathmodel_data_transformations.tsv contains all the transformation inferred from the input data and the **ReactionSiteExtraction.lp** script.

 pathmodel_incremental_inference.tsv shows the step of the incremental mode of clingo when a new reaction has been inferred using a known transformation.
+It does not show the step when passing through a known reaction, so the first step number in the file scan be superior to 1.

-pathmodel_output.lp is the output lp file of **PathModel.lp**.
+pathmodel_output.lp is the output lp file of **PathModel.lp** (*newreaction*, *predictatom*, *predictbond*, *reaction*, *inferred*).

 Then if you use the `pathmodel_plot command` on the output_folder, pathmodel will create the following structure: